Dedicated to helping students reach their full academic potential

 - A CAD hold is a block on a student’s record that prohibits the student from registering without Advisor guidance and approval.

-- All you have to do is schedule an appointment with your advisor for registration guidance and approval.
+- Please schedule an appointment with your advisor for registration guidance and approval.

 What should I do to prepare for my advising appointment?